Field Guide to the R Mixed Model Wilderness

 13.8 Conclusion

-Be cautious with the terms “significant” and “non-significant”, and don’t ever interpret a “non-significant” result as saying that there is no effect.
-Follow good statistical practices such as getting the model right first, and using adjusted P values for appropriately chosen families of comparisons or contrasts.
+Be cautious with the terms “significant” and “non-significant”, and don’t interpret a “non-significant” result as there is no effect.
+Follow good statistical practices such as getting the model right first, and using adjusted P-values for appropriately chosen families of comparisons or contrasts.

 P values, “significance”, and recommendations